solvvy/mobile-integration/Webview-instructions.md

 ### Which URL should be opened in the webview?
 If you already send users to your web Help Center through a webview, and Solvvy is already installed in your web Help Center (or will be), then you don't need to do anything at all.
 Anytime users access your web Help Center, whether it be through a desktop web browser, a mobile web browser, or a webview launched from within your mobile app, Solvvy will be there to provide a help them self-serve.

-If you want to just directly launch Solvvy at any point in your app (without invoking your web Help Center), you still use a webview.
-In this case, we will provide (host) a blank page where Solvvy is installed and configured to auto-launch.
+If you want to directly launch Solvvy at any point in your app (without invoking your web Help Center), you still use a webview.
+To make this possible, we will provide (host) a blank page where Solvvy is installed and configured to auto-launch.
 Your Solutions or Sales Engineer will provide you with the exact URL once the page is set up and ready for you to use in the webview.
+This approach feels very native because the Solvvy takes up the entire screen and loads very fast.

 ### What about the hand-off to support when users cannot self-serve?
 What is that experience like when Solvvy is running in a webview?
 It depends on what support options you have configured.